The Dataset at a Glance

 The Quality Signal

 Job market data quality is not a single number.
 It is a matrix: field by source by vintage by geography.
-A dataset that provides 95.1% state coverage also has corners where seniority is 4.2% (CareerBuilder) or salary coverage is minimal (PJF).
-A record from 2022 has different expected coverage than one from 2025.
+A dataset that provides 97.19% state coverage also has corners where skills extraction drops to 74.9% (PJF) or salary coverage to 56.7% (Lever).
+A 2024 record has different expected skills coverage than a 2025 one.

-The value of a deeply enriched dataset is that coverage is measured, source provenance is preserved, confidence scores are available, and the enrichment pipeline applies consistently across all 907.5 million records.
+The value of a deeply enriched dataset is that coverage is measured, source provenance is preserved, confidence scores are available, and the enrichment pipeline applies consistently across every record.
 That consistency is what makes the data usable for rigorous analysis.
 You can explore available datasets and compare what is included at datasets or see pricing at pricing.

 To see how this looks on actual records, request a sample.